WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 - - Players Equipment shown
 - - Drones that you had.
 - - Devoted Lemurians and their shared items.
-- - Killers name will use Elite type
+- - Killers name will include Elite type
 - - Killers items will be shown (if they had any).
 - - - (Scav, P4 Mithrix, etc)
 - - - Evolution/Simu/Void Fields/etc.